Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Experiments

 We also found that tuning the gains of the cascaded design is very challenging, even with access to all relevant tracking errors.
-The gains are very sensitive even to small changes and depend on the number of UAVs and the type of payload.
+The gains are very sensitive and depend on the number of UAVs and the type of payload.
 Moreover, recovering from the disturbances that occur during takeoff poses another challenge especially for tuning.
-We note that switching from the single quadrotor controller to our controller midflight is a possible alternative, but it is not practical for non-uniform cable lengths.
+We note that switching from the single multirotor controller to our controller midflight is a possible alternative, but it is not practical for non-uniform cable lengths.
 Some of these challenges might be easier to overcome on platforms with a higher thrust-to-weight ratio than ours with a low ratio of about 1.4, although our data indicates that motors did only occasionally saturate during takeoff in our experiments.
-In contrast, the two new gains our method introduces over the baseline, $\lambda$ and $\lambda_s$, are easy to tune.
+In contrast, the two new gains our method introduces, $\lambda$ and $\lambda_s$, are easy to tune.
+Both hyperparameters are tuned in our iterative development workflow from sim-to-real in different settings.